 Although nature is less generous with the dese people here always persevere in their efforts to bring me a vivacity, our ancestors began working in hot sunshine to create life.
 The architectural masterpieces all recount the story o diligent people who never abandoned their work even if the weather was not favorable.
 Yazd is a perfect example of the genius and creativity of desert people in the face of a harsh nature.
 The patient and intelligent people of this region have learned throughout history to resist hardships and build the best possible life from the current situation.
 Yazd province boasts a valuable collection of the cultural heritage of Iran dating from various periods of historical times.

 As a result of this continuous effort, many handicrafts and related arts have been preserved in this city and have been passed on to the next generations.
-The people here learned to make their own houses, their own clothes, their own carpets.
+The people here learned to make their own houses, their own clothes, and their own carpets.
 Not long ago the loom was found in every house.
 The skill was handed down from generation to generation, so the family business and economy played an important role in their lives.
-Although the number of people who take interest in their family professions reduces, Yazd always comes top in producing bedcover, blankets, prayer rug, shawl, silk handkerchief, velvet, "Terme" and "Daraie", now we introduce some of the unique handicrafts made in Yazd.
+Although the number of people who take interest in their family professions reduces, Yazd always comes top in producing bedcovers, blankets, prayer rugs, shawl, silk handkerchiefs, velvet, "Terme" and "Daraie", now we introduce some of the unique handicrafts made in Yazd.

 Yazd is a premier Daraie-weaving center in Iran, it is a kind of soft silk fabric with gorgeous colored diamond shapes on it.
 The wards are always dyed before weaving.
 As the weaver makes the fabric, the colors and designs gradually appear.
 Daraie was made out of natural silk, but nowadays viscose is usually used.

-"Terme" is gorgeous silk fabric which its warp is silk thread and its pick is colorful silk, cotton, and wool thread.
-In olden days, people made Terme with the help of their fingers, that is why Terme was known as "finger-woven fabric".
-This gorgeous soft fabric is world famous for its patterns, especially an aigrette-like design (Bote), tuft-like design (Jeghe), hart's horn design (Shakh-e Gavazni), and rose-like design (Gol-e Mohammadi).
-The city of Yazd is renowned for its 400-year old industry of Terme-weaving.
+"Terme" is a gorgeous silk fabric whose warp is silk thread and its pick is colorful silk, cotton, and wool thread.
+In the olden days, people made Terme with the help of their fingers, that is why Terme was known as "finger-woven fabric".
+This gorgeous soft fabric is world-famous for its patterns, especially an aigrette-like design (Bote), tuft-like design (Jeghe), hart's horn design (Shakh-e Gavazni), and rose-like design (Gol e Mohammadi).
+The city of Yazd is renowned for its 400-year-old industry of Terme-weaving.

 Pottery, the oldest hand-made artwork, has a 6000 years old history in Iran.
 Local people call the earthenware"kevare" made out of clay.
 The earthenware is world